wtsia/CS-notes/DesignAndAnalysisOfAlgorithms.md

 ` P vs NP: class of problems solvable in polynomial time O(n^k) vs non-deterministic polynomial time, which is verifiable in poly. time.
 ` Claims:
     1. Greedy algorithm produces a list of intervals s.t. starts and finishes are chronological
-    2. Given a list of Intervals L, greedy algorithmn with earliest finish time produces k* intervals where k* is maximum
+    2. Given a list of Intervals L, greedy algorithms with earliest finish time produces k* intervals where k* is maximum
     - Conclusion: earliest finish time is mathematically the most optimal algorithm

 ## 1. Course Overview, Interval Scheduling